 The terminator moves from right to left each day for the second time since new moon, gradually pulling night all across the surface of the moon.

-It becomes more difficult to observe the moon in this phase as it begins to move out of our night sky and into the morning.
+It becomes socially more difficult to observe the moon in this phase as it begins to move out of our night sky and into the morning.
+The moon rises after midnight but before sunrise, and sets after midday but before sunset.

 Last Quarter, Day 22